TharunDevaraj/RoadReady_CaseStudy/README.md

 ### Access Points

-  If you want to enter as admin, use "RR_ADMIN" as asmin secret key
+  If you want to enter as admin, use "RR_ADMIN" as admin secret key

 - Frontend: http://localhost:4200
 - User Service: http://localhost:8080